MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-considerations.md

 The second kind of access Workplace Analytics provides is the full analyst view.
 Here the analyst can run queries against the meeting and email information to arrive at new metrics, all of which fall under the category of anonymized data.
 However, if you choose to provide personal data, then the analyst can discern whose metrics are being computed.
 Thus, it is important that such analysts are provided the requisite training before they are given access to Workplace Analytics.
 Additionally, Workplace Analytics logs all queries that such analysts author, therefore allowing you to audit them for consistency with your organizational policies and any DPIA that you completed.

-Both of these roles are provisioned by the Workplace Analytics administrator.
+Both of these roles are provisioned by the tenant administrator.

 ### Workplace Analytics support for handling data subject requests